Bachelor of Sports Media - 689AA

 - Must pass 3 credit points from anywhere in the University.

-- Unit Levels: In selecting electives students should note that no more than 30 credit points at Level 1 is permitted for the entire course.
+- Unit Levels: In choosing electives students should note that not more than 30 credit points at Level 1 is permitted for the entire course.

 |Bachelor of Sports Media||B SportsMedia|